spacemeshos/product/product_plan.md

 2. `Spacemesh SDK` - an SDK for building Spacemesh apps

-3. A unified workflow for signing transactions in any dapp on any platform using a mobile native `Spacemesh Wallet App`
+3. `Spacemesh Wallet App` - mobile native distribution supporting a unified workflow for signing transactions in any dapp on any platform

 ### New components
 1. `Spacemesh full node`, `Spacemesh API` and `Spacemesh Gateway` updates to support payment channels